 The average journey time by ferry between Stockholm to Turku is 11 hrs 8 min.
 The journey time may vary, so use our booking engine on this page to search for a specific travel date.

 How fast does the ferry from Stockholm to Turku travel?

-The fastest journey time by ferry from Stockholm to Turku is 10 hrs 35 min, with Viking Line.
+The fastest journey time by ferry from Stockholm to Turku is 10 hrs 35 min, with Viking Line (Freight).

 How much does the ferry from Stockholm to Turku cost?

-The cheapest ferry ticket price from Stockholm to Turku found by AFerry customers recently is £37, travelling with Tallink Silja on Sunday, 22 December 2019.
+The cheapest ferry ticket price from Stockholm to Turku found by AFerry customers recently is £173, travelling with Viking Line on Friday, 27 March 2020.
 Prices also vary depending on the date and time of travel.

 What time does the first ferry from Stockholm to Turku leave?

 The first ferry from Stockholm to Turku leaves at 07:10 with Tallink Silja.
 Times may vary depending on the time of year.